tesalazar/testtinytapeout/docs/info.md

 ## How it works

-Explain how your project works
+This is how my project works

 ## How to test

-Explain how to use your project
+This is how to test the project

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+This is the external hardware you need